mdda/mdda.github.io/_posts/AI/2018-05-15-presentation-at-pytorch.md

 there was (sadly) no food.

-In addition to Sam Witteveen describing the new features of 0.4.0, and the roadmap to 1.0 for PyTorch, we also had a Facebook employee that talked about his work with autonomously learning robots during his PhD days.
+In addition to Sam Witteveen describing the new features of 0.4.0, and the roadmap to 1.0 for PyTorch, we also had St&eacute;phane Lall&eacute;e (from Facebook itself) who talked about his PhD work with robots that learned autonomously.

 For my part, I gave an introductory talk about the Uber paper ["Measuring the Intrinsic Dimension of Objective Landscapes"](https://arxiv.org/abs/1804.08838).
-In order to play around with the ideas myself, I rebuilt their models in PyTorch, and demonstrated that code in a Notebook via Colab 'hands-on'.
+In order to play around with the ideas myself, I rebuilt their models in PyTorch, and demonstrated the code in a Notebook via Colab 'hands-on'.

 <a href="http://redcatlabs.com/2018-05-15_PyTorch_IntrinsicDimension/" target="_blank">
 ![Presentation Screenshot]({{ site.url }}/assets/img/2018-05-15_PyTorch_IntrinsicDimension_600x390.png)